 The correct machine settings maximize comfort and benefits

-To get the best out of your reformer you should have it set up correctly.
+To get the best out of your Pilates reformer your machine settings should be set correctly.
 Anything that moves, you can usually adjust on the reformer.

 Parts which you can move, set and should check

-You want to make sure that you check these settings, so they are both aligned to your body and the level of your practice.
+You want to make sure that you check these Pilates machine settings, so they are both aligned to your body and the level of your practice.
 They can be personalized to you.

 This is one of the great things about having your very own Pilates reformer at home, you get to set all of these and they aren’t changed, until you choose to change them!